the drum’s commitment to child safety

 We accept our legal and moral obligations to contact authorities when we are worried about a child or young person’s safety, including suspicions of abuse.

 We do this by having a zero tolerance of child abuse, all allegations and safety concerns are treated very seriously, consistently and actively.

-All staff are trained and adhere to Child Safety Standards.
+As an organisation we continually invest in professional development for our staff.
+All staff are trained and adhere to Child Safe Standards.
 We continue to maintain our long-held commitment to inclusive, safe practices that empower and include young people.
 This means the physical, emotional and cultural safety of all children and young people, irrespective of cultures, faiths, genders, identities and abilities is of paramount focus.

 Including the cultural safety and empowerment of First Nations children and young people.